Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Purpose**: Validates user authorization using Supabase and OAuth for secure access.

 - **Actions**:
-  - Uses Supabase to validate user has permission to access game data, allowing the Game Engine to retrieve user information.
+  - Uses Supabase to validate that the user has permission to access game data, allowing the Game Engine to retrieve user information.

 - **Communication with Other Interfaces**:
   - **Internal**: